So, what are the pros and cons of inversion tables? In this article we list some of these.

 Inversion therapy has been around for quite some few years now.
-It is a form of spinal traction, basically, this therapy is only hanging upside down.
-Staying in this position helps to relieves ones lower back pain by stretching the spine.
+It is a form of spinal traction – basically, this therapy is only hanging upside down.
+Staying in this position helps to relieve ones lower back pain by stretching the spine.

 The discovery of using gravity to relieve back pain was made as far back as 400BC when a famous physician observed a patient being hung by the knees and ankles from the ladder to relieve pain.

 However, today, inversion therapy often uses an inversion table to achieve health benefits which come from gravitational reversal which applies a pull on the body organs, joints and bones.

 The inversion table is very popular today as a piece of equipment that is used for this kind of therapy.
 Inversion tables are can be adjusted to various angles so you do not have to hang completely upside down if you fear the position.

 Most people go for the partial inversion as just a slight inversion of 20 to 30 degrees is enough to stretch and relieve the back pain.